turingschool/backend-curriculum-site/module4/projects/open_source_project.md

 #### [Code for Social Good - Web App](https://github.com/Code4SocialGood/c4sg-web)
 #### [Ruby For Good - Playtime](https://github.com/rubyforgood/playtime)
 #### [Ruby For Good - PantryScheduler](https://github.com/rubyforgood/pantry_scheduler)

+If you don't see a project here that you'd like to contribute to, you're more than welcome to contribute to another project as long as you get it approved by an instructor.
+Keep in mind you only have about a day and a half to complete this assignment.

 <!--### [Vets.gov](https://github.com/department-of-veterans-affairs/vets-website)